jborchma/project_euler/README.md

 to get all possible solutions.
 For higher numbers, one could further solve these equations and manually count all possible solutions.
 One important thing to keep in mind is that we only count distinct triangles.

+### Problem 96

+[The problem](https://projecteuler.net/problem=96) asks to create a solver for a Sudoku grid.
+In total, there are 50 grids with varying difficulty that need to be solved.

+My solution uses a mixture out of applying the simple column/row/cell based Sudoku rules as well as guessing based on the updated grid.
+It works as follows:

+1. Each grid is filled with either the correct integer or the set of possible integers for each position.
+2. Once the grid is initialized, we apply the row/column/cell based rules to rule out any impossible numbers.
+In case only one number is left in the set, that number is assigned to that position in the grid.
+3. Once we can't advance anymore with these simple rules, we start guessing a digit for each position based on the possible digits and then apply the rules again.
+Either this leads to the correct solution, or we move on to another guess.

+This solution was able to get all 50 solutions pretty quickly.

 ### Problem 185